-This fluffy, tender gluten free red velvet cake gets its burgundy hue from pureed beets in the cake.
-Beet powder tints the ombré cream cheese frosting pretty shades of pink.
-Now with a dairy-free option!
+Gluten-based red velvet cakes *wish* they could be as tender, and pillowy as this gluten-free version!
+This gluten-free red velvet cake gets its burgundy hue and moist crumb from pureed beets in the cake, while beet powder tints the ombré cream cheese frosting pretty shades of pink.

 Red Velvet Cake without Food Coloring